 She then proceeded to tell me that they’d both done their share of dirt throughout the relationship, but somehow, some way, the child was a wakeup call for the both of them.

 Although I’ve never experienced this particular situation, I have experienced my fair share of trauma, hurt, pain and disappointment in love.
 Listening to her tell her story got me thinking about what it takes to move past such a devastating betrayal.

 Here are five steps to forgiving when you’ve been betrayed by your mate:

 1. Determine if you can/should forgive the act of betrayal.

-Everyone says that forgiveness isn’t for the other person, but for you.
+Everyone says that forgiveness isn’t for the other person, it’s for you.
 While that’s true, sometimes there’s s something in your heart that won’t allow you to move past a transgression.
 And that’s fine.
-If this is the case, end the relationship.
-Otherwise you’ll ultimately end up resenting, possibly even hating,each other.
+If that is the case, end the relationship; otherwise, you’ll ultimately end up resenting—and possibly even hating—each other.
 But if you are willing to fight for the relationship and move past the indiscretion (whatever it may be), then decide to work on not placing it at the forefront of your mind.
-Forgiveness is letting go of all of the negative emotions toward the offender for what they’ve done, and will not work unless you genuinely work for it.
+Forgiveness is letting go of all the negative emotions toward the offender for what they’ve done, and it will not work unless you genuinely work for it.

 2. Have an honest conversation.

 Acts of betrayal just don’t come out of nowhere.
 Yes, there are a lot of selfish people out there, but there’s often a pretty solid reason why someone hurts the one they love.
 No, I’m not trying to validate those who cheat, lie and father (or mother) children outside of their relationships, but I’d be inaccurate if I said all people who commit such offenses are doing it out of pure selfishness.